ahadjidj/Streaming-Workshop-with-HDF/README.md

 {"id":1,"product":"98547","sessionduration":30,"buy":"true","price":1000}
 EOF
   ```
 You should see data coming from the MiNiFi agent to NiFi through S2S.
 Data will be filtered, routed and stored in Kafka and Elasticsearch.
 Check data in ElasticSearch and confirm that browsing information has been added to customer 1 and 2.
-Check also that you have one event that go through the unkown connection.
+Check also that you have one event that go through the unknown connection.